Tokyo Digital Nomad Guide (2026)

 - Thank You: ありがとう (Arigatou)

-- Excuse me: すみません (Sumimasen)
+- Excuse me: すみません (Sumimasen) <- expect to use this one a lot

 - Use honorifics and be polite; punctuality and respect for personal space are key.